Drinking Water and Women's Health

 By Brenda M. Afzal RN, MS

 Primary health providers in the community must be able to field questions and guide vulnerable populations to informed decisions about drinking water quality and health.
 This article offers an overview of selected contaminants in drinking water and their possible effects on the health of women over the life span.
 Historical concerns for drinking water safety, which led to the development of current drinking water regulations, are briefly explored.
 Several chemical, microbial, and radionuclide contaminants of particular concern to women and children are discussed.
-Short- and long-term tap water alternatives are suggested for when tap water is deemed unsuitable for use.
+Short and long term tap water alternatives are suggested for when tap water is deemed unsuitable for use.

 Inorganic chemical contaminants

-Appendix A. Resources for Water Safety References
+- Water Safety Resources References

 Early concern for drinking water quality centered on its aesthetic qualities: "is it cloudy; does it have an odor" There was little understanding of the relationship between drinking water and disease until the mid-19th century, when Dr. John Snow, a British physician, correlated an outbreak of cholera in London to drinking water drawn from a contaminated source.
 Pasteur's discovery of the germ theory later in the 19th century helped explain why water sometimes made people sick.
 Bacterial pathogens would remain the focus of concern during most of the 20th century.
 After World War II, growth in agricultural and industrial development and the production of man-made chemicals provided an economic boom in the United States, but it also led to pollution of the nation's waterways.
 Rachel Carson, in her book Silent Spring,1 reported on widespread poisoning of our nation's waterways from toxic industrial chemicals and agricultural and sewage runoff.